mocha-engine/mocha/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
 ```

+This license allows you to distribute your games under whatever license you wish (as Mocha would be considered a Library), however modifying and distributing the engine requires full source disclosure.

 A copy of this license is available at [LICENSE.md](https://github.com/xezno/mocha/blob/master/LICENSE.md).